 Farmers have a hard life.
 All that work, and a dry summer or a plague of locusts or a freak hailstorm destroys the entire crop.
 What’s brilliant about CSAs is that the community takes the hit along with the farmer.
 CSA stands for Community Supported Agriculture, but to anyone under the age of 12, you’d think the word was a synonym for “farm.”
 Farms offer a number of shares every year, and members of the community buy these shares, then show up once a week to gather their part of the produce.

-So, of course when we settled down a bit from permanent touring, I joined a CSA here in the Pioneer Valley, The Food Bank Farm, whose mission was to partner with the Food Bank and reduce hunger and feed the community.
+So of course, when we settled down a bit, I joined a CSA on my own.
 Year after year, I filled bags with kale, chard, collards (the seasonal staples) and looked forward to August and September when we’d mix it up with carrots, corn, peppers, eggplants.
 And always there’d be local eggs for sale.
 Local eggs!
 With their orange yolks to match the rising summer sun; once I discovered the difference between a local egg and the kind that came from the Big Y in a styrofoam egg carton, I never looked back.

 Community is built